3-d Calabi--Yau categories for Teichm\"uller theory

-which come from the fact that $\mc A\subset C$ is a bounded t-structure, $\mc A\cong G\mc A$ as abelian categories, and $G\mc A\subset D$ is the heart of a bounded t-structure, respectively.
-The composite isomorphism $K_0(\mc C)\to K_0(\mc D)$ is just the one induced by $G$.
-Thus, using the definition of stability conditions in terms of t-structures we get an induced map $G_*$ on sets of stability conditions as in \eqref{induced_map_on_stab}.
+where the vertical maps are induced by inclusion functors and are isomorphisms (this is a general property of bounded t-structures) and the top horizontal arrow is an isomorphism since $\mc A\cong G(\mc A)$ as abelian categories, thus the bottom horizontal arrow is also an isomorphism.
+Thus, using the definition of stability conditions in terms of t-structures (Proposition~\ref{prop_stab_tstr}) we get an induced map $G_*$ on sets of stability conditions as in \eqref{induced_map_on_stab}.

-Continuity of $G_*$ follows immediately from the alternative formula for the metric on the space of slicings in \cite[Lemma 6.1]{bridgeland07}.
-It is then clear that $G_*$ is holomorphic local homeomorphism, since the map on central charges is the identity.
-Note that $G_*$ preserves Harder--Narasimhan filtrations by construction and this implies
+Next we want to check continuity of $G_*$.
+The topology on $\mathrm{Stab}$ is the subspace topology of the product topology on the product of the set of slicings and $\Hom(\Gamma,\CC)$.
+The topology on the latter is the standard Euclidean topology, while the topology on the former comes from a metric on the space of slicings.
+This metric can be written as